 Designing a web version of the driver's manual

-In the web driver’s manual, I separated the page into two sections: a left panel that lists the entire table of contents, and a spacious right section that displays texts and illustrations of the driver’s manual.
+In the web driver’s manual, I separated the page into two sections for the dense information to be more easily digested: a left panel that lists the entire table of contents, and a spacious right section that displays texts and illustrations of the driver’s manual.
 Because the left panel is static, readers can always tell how far they are into the material and easily skip to desired sections.

 On the homepage of the driver’s manual, in addition to including a brief welcome message, I also noticeably called out the first chapter, the section that the reader is most likely to begin with.